John Hack (Medal of Honor)

 John Hack (November 26, 1842 – March 29, 1933) was a decorated hero of the Union Army in the American Civil War.
-He was born in Hessen, Germany and lived in Adrian, Michigan.

 Medal

 According to the Military Times Hall of Valor, "on 3 May 1863, while serving with Company B, 47th Ohio Infantry, in action at Vicksburg, Mississippi.
 Private Hack was one of a party which volunteered and attempted to run the enemy's batteries with a steam tug and two barges loaded with subsistence stores."
 Hodges and nine others in Company B did this while Confederate States Army batteries were shooting at them "under cover of darkness" Hodges was awarded the Medal of Honor "for extreme bravery under fire" on December 31, 1907.